thecodeteam/viprcommand/README.md

 1.	"help" will show input fields in table and xml format
 2. Before running command, run "ls" to see what actions are supported
 3. If a field requires URN to be passed you can either send URN or send its name and prefix it with "name".
-For example: to send project as name “-project name:DemoProject”
+For example: to send project as name `-project name:DemoProject`
 4. Fields can be repeated if they allow multiple values ("MAX" is "unbounded")
-        For example: “-cluster name:clusetr1 –cluster name:cluster2”
+        For example: `-cluster name:clusetr1 –cluster name:cluster2`

 ##Searching for a resource